-12/30/2014
+12/31/2014

-Reviewed by: Mechelle Mounts, Steve Taylor, Kathy McCall, Justin Hyatt, Dave Justice, Angela Smart and AFIA
+Reviewed by: Mechelle Mounts, , Kathy McCall, Justin Hyatt, and AFIA

-Version 3.0
+Version 3.1

 Note: The purpose of the Design Document is to be used to outline a process within the SmartCare system.
 This includes screen shots of all applicable pages, as well as how set up is needed for each page to function.
 It also includes any global codes, jobs, rules, scripts, initializations, or validations used to set up these pages.